 Please call and check with your insurance provider to see if Athletic Therapy, Physiotherapy, or Registered Massage Therapy is covered under your plan.

-At this time, we only direct bill Cambrian College students, as well as Laurentian University (SGA) students with a physician's note.
+Yes, we offer direct billing for all Physiotherapy and Massage Therapy services.
+We also offer direct billing for Cambrian College students, as well as Laurentian University (SGA) students with a physician's note.

 We are currently located at 1543 Paris Street in the South End of Sudbury.
 We are located in the same building as JD's Smokehouse and Paris Laundromat.
 We are located at the back of the building and have parking available at the back.